Outer space for RAAGs: Combinatorial and metric structure of blowups

 \begin{proof} First note that the subcomplexes $\Snlv$ and $\Slkv$ are locally convex in $\SP$.
 This follows from the fact that a cube lies in one of these subcomplexes if and only if its edges all lie in that subcomplex.
 By general properties of CAT(0) spaces, a locally convex embedding of a subspace lifts to a globally convex embedding on universal covers and induces an injective map on fundamental groups.

-It follows from Lemma \ref{lem:generators} that under the standard collapse map, the image of $\pi_1(\Snlv)$ in $\pi_1(\Sa_\G)=\AG$ is the subgroup $A_{\UF(v)}$ and the image of $\pi_1(\Slkv)$ is $A_{\lk(v)}$.
+It follows from Proposition \ref{prop:generators} that under the standard collapse map, the image of $\pi_1(\Snlv)$ in $\pi_1(\Sa_\G)=\AG$ is the subgroup $A_{\UF(v)}$ and the image of $\pi_1(\Slkv)$ is $A_{\lk(v)}$.
 Hence these subgroups preserve the lifts $\USnlv$ and $\USlkv$.
-Since these subspaces are convex in $\USP$, they contain axes for each element of the corresponding subgroup. \end{proof}
+Since these subspaces are convex in $\USP$, they contain axes for each element of the corresponding subgroup.